Hurrvey/code996-python/README-en_US.md

 3. **Cross-timezone projects** may have inaccurate statistics
 4. **Personal projects** (irregular work hours) may also be inaccurate
 5. **Too few commits** (< 50) have limited reference value
+6. **Multi-Repository Aggregation**:
+   - Aggregation mode merges commit time data from all repositories
+   - Different repositories may come from different timezones and teams, which may introduce some errors
+   - Individual repository failures will not interrupt the overall analysis
+   - The report shows detailed information and proportion for each repository

 ## Acknowledgments